 Adient has a leading market share position in China with a portfolio of successful joint venture partnerships with key Chinese OEM partners.
 Adient is the largest supplier of "just-in-time" seating in China.
 Adient operates through 17 joint ventures and has 60 manufacturing locations in 32 cities, which are supported by additional technical centers.
 Adient participates in the automotive interiors market through its approximately 30% equity interest in YFAI.
-YFAI is the world's largest supplier of automotive interiors generating revenue through the sale of instrument panels, floor consoles, door panels, overhead consoles, cockpit systems, decorative trim and other products.
+YFAI is one of the largest suppliers of automotive interiors, generating revenue through the sale of instrument panels, floor consoles, door panels, overhead consoles, cockpit systems, decorative trim and other products.
 YFAI supplies automotive interior products to a majority of the world's major OEMs.
+For the fiscal year ended September 30, 2015, Adient's unconsolidated joint ventures generated approximately \$295 million in aggregate equity income and paid cash dividends to Adient of approximately \$193 million in the aggregate.